Do you have a daily writing habit?

 Does fan mail still excite you as much as it did the first time you received it?

 I still love it all, but especially when it’s about my Max and the Multiverse series.
 Those fans are either super enthusiastic or fiercely tedious, but I love to answer both.
-The latter is more fun because the messages are almost always from readers who had a problem with one of the shifts, i.e. they think they found a plot hole.
+The latter is more fun because the messages are almost always from readers who who took issue with one of the shifts, i.e. they think they uncovered a plot hole or inconsistency.
 I am fully aware of this, mind you, and the series was never meant to be taken seriously.
 And because the story takes place in the multiverse, I can explain anything with goofy workarounds.
 Thinking those up for fans is some of the most fun I have as an author.

 How many bookshelves are in your house?